Investment Trusts Vs ETFs

 Read more about using Degiro here.

-Examples of Investment Trusts Available on Degiro Ireland
+Examples of UK Investment Trusts available on Degiro (April 2024)

 • Pershing Square Holdings (PSH)